quanewang/public/README.md

 Given a list of query words, return the number of words that are stretchy."
 Note: see link for more details.

-Given an array of words and a width maxWidth, format the text such that each line has exactly maxWidth characters and is fully (left and right) justified.

 Given a rows x cols binary matrix filled with 0's and 1's, find the largest rectangle containing only 1's and return its area.

 Your car starts at position 0 and speed +1 on an infinite number line.
 (Your car can go into negative positions.)
 Your car drives automatically according to a sequence of instructions A (accelerate) and R (reverse)...Now for some target position, say the length of the shortest sequence of instructions to get there."